jtsylve/DFRWS-Go-Workshop/labs/lab 1/README.md

 In Go, a `time.Time` represents an instant in time with nanosecond precision.

-In this lab you will create a new package called `time`, which contains the following defined `FileTime` type.
-You must implement all method as defined by the documentation below.
+In this lab you will create a new package called `timestamp`, which contains the following defined `FileTime` type.
+You must implement all methods as defined by the documentation below.

 #### type FileTime